 Funded by the National Institutes of Health, the Center for AIDS Research at Emory University (Emory CFAR) is the hub of a multidisciplinary community of science that has brought Rollins and Emory to international prominence as a center of excellence in HIV research.
-Under the shared leadership of Rollins Dean James W. Curran, Executive Associate Dean for Medicine at Grady Health System Carlos del Rio, and Georgia Research Alliance Eminent Professor Eric Hunter, the Emory CFAR has three main goals: (1) To stimulate, support, sustain, and expand high-priority HIV research that will prevent new infections, improve the well-being of people living with or at risk for HIV, and move science toward the discovery of a vaccine and a cure; 2) to translate HIV research findings into interventions that will lessen the impact of HIV locally and globally; and 3) to identify, train, mentor, and support the next generation of HIV researchers and scientific leaders.
-The Emory CFAR currently serves nearly 200 HIV investigators across the university whose federally funded HIV research totals approximately \$60 million annually.
-Four of the Emory CFAR's seven core facilities are located at Rollins: Administrative, Developmental, Prevention Science, and Biostatistics & Bioinformatics.
+Under the shared leadership of, Executive Associate Dean for Medicine at Grady Health System Carlos del Rio, Medical Director for the Family and Youth Clinic of the Grady Infectious Diseases Program, Ann Chahroudi, and Associate Professor of Medicine, Infectious Diseases Colleen Kelley, , the Emory CFAR has three main goals: (1) To advance groundbreaking HIV research across the scientific spectrum to end the epidemic for all and to promote health equity; (2) to cultivate cutting-edge tools and services to support transdisciplinary research teams; (3) to develop and train the next generation of excellent and diverse HIV investigators, and (4) to elevate multidirectional community stakeholder engagement to improve the well-being of people living with and at risk for HIV across their lifespan.
+Emory CFAR currently serves over 200 HIV investigators across the university whose federally funded HIV research totals approximately \$74 million annually.
+Four of the Emory CFAR's seven core facilities are located at Rollins:

+Administrative, Developmental, Prevention Science, and Biostatistics & Bioinformatics.
 The Emory CFAR welcomes Rollins student involvement in Emory CFAR-supported activities and events.
-For more information, go to cfar.emorv.edu.
+For more information, go to cfar.emory.edu.